d-shap/calibre/README.md

 Docker image for book management web server.

 Container runs as non-root user.
-This user owns calibre process and owns calibre libraries.
+This user owns calibre process and owns calibre files.

 To run container next volumes should be mapped:
-* folder for calibre libraries
+* folder for calibre files
 * log folder
 * backup folder